-Within the for-profit half of the market, Brekke’s computation inflates insurer-side costs of primary care is by assuming that insurers can realize the full allowable non-MLR share on every dollar of medical costs.
-But health insurers are currently in profit-constraining competition, even in the individual market, where prices have fallen for three consecutive years.
+Within the for-profit half of the market, Brekke’s computation inflates insurer-side costs of primary care by assuming that insurers can realize the full allowable non-MLR share on every dollar of medical costs.
+But health insurers are currently in profit-constraining competition, even in the individual market, where prices have fallen for four consecutive years.
 One fairly large player in the individual and small group markets, Oscar, has never turned a profit.
-A 2018 report by the National Association of Insurance Commisioners indicated that average company profits percentages were in the low single digits, (3.3% for 2018, 2.4% for 2017).
-Even in regard to the for-profit sector, Brekke, is in the ballpark of a three-fold plus level of exaggeration.
+More broadly, a 2018 report by the National Association of Insurance Commissioners indicated that average company profits percentages were in the low single digits, (3.3% for 2018, 2.4% for 2017).
+Even in regard to the for-profit sector, Brekke is in the ballpark of a three-fold plus level of exaggeration.

 For the half of the insured in the for-profit world, based on the NAIC pegging average health insurance profit at 3.3%, 4.4 % would be a reasonably conservative estimate of profit on primary care medical spend; for the half insured with non-profits, the corresponding number is zero.
-The average patient being half-fish and half-fowl, when his patient’s PCP ditches insurance, the average of potential insurer-side profit savings is fairly estimated at less than 2.2%.
+The average insured patient being equally likely have for-profit or non-profit insurance, the expected value of potential insurer-side profit savings is fairly estimated at less than 2.2%.
 Adding that to the 2.0% in salvable insurer-side administrative costs, brings average insurer-side non-MLR costs to about 4.2%.
-Tack on another 20% to provide an additional margin of error, yields 5.0% well less than a third of the 17.5% Brekke computes.
+Tack on another 25% to provide an additional margin of error, yields 5.25% and is well less than a third of the 17.5% Brekke computes.
 Once again, Brekke’s calculation seems to exaggerates by more than three-fold.

-Through two parts of Brekke’s four part analysis, using insurance to pay for primary care would seem to add less 15% to costs, far less than the 50% Brekke computed.
+Through two parts of Brekke’s four part analysis, using insurance to pay for primary care would seem to add less than 15% to costs, far less than the 50% Brekke hypothesizes.

 In none of her four parts, by the way, does Brekke contemplate that a 15% (or even 50%) “vigorish” might pay for itself through the power of insurance companies to negotiate lower primary care pricing.
 In her own part 4, Brekke decries the economic power that insurers can exert on providers.
-To my mind, that power goes most of the way toward explaining why the $450 annual primary care cost average for an adult paying under the insurance system come to half the $900 annual cost of adult primary care delivered through subscription-based no-insurance direct primary care.
+To my mind, that power goes most of the way toward explaining why the $900 annual cost of adult primary care delivered through subscription-based no-insurance direct primary care exceeds by more than 50% the $565 annual primary care cost average for an adult paying under the insurance system come to half .
 I return to these considerations in a Part 5 response to Brekke’s Paying for Primary Care.
 When ready, it should appear at this link.